BASKETBALL RECRUITING: Talent-laden trifecta of underclassmen have D1 scholarships already shored up |

 A silky-smooth 6-foot-5 wing, Redman started on varsity last season as a freshman, averaging 12 points and six rebounds per game, helping take Boyne City to a Class C district crown.
-Upping his scoring average to 18 points a game through the early-part of this year’s schedule, Redman shoots close to 50 percent from 3-point distance.
+Upping his scoring average to 18 points a game through the early-part of this year’s schedule, Redman shoots close to 50 percent from beyond the 3-point arc.

 Like Harris, Redman is a standout football player in the fall.
 Winning the starting signal-calling job in training camp this year, he quarterbacked the Ramblers to a 8-1 record and into the playoffs for the first time in three seasons.

 Meyer is a 6-foot-10 power forward that has Addison out of the gate to a 4-2 start while averaging a double-double of 22 points and 11 rebounds per contest.